 National EMS for Children Day places a spotlight on the delivery of high-quality emergency medical care for children, focusing on the unique needs of critically ill or injured pediatric patients and the challenges faced by EMS professionals in meeting those needs.
 The purpose of the annual EMS for Children Day is to highlight the distinctive aspects of caring for children and to raise awareness about the need to improve and expand specialized care for children in prehospital and acute care settings.
-The EMSC program is working with EMS leaders nationwide to ensure that all children - no matter where they live, attend school, or travel, receive the best care possible in an emergency.
+The EMSC program is working with EMS leaders nationwide to ensure that all children - no matter where they live, attend school, or travel, receive the highest quality of care possible in an emergency.

 To raise awareness about the need to improve and expand specialized care for children in the prehospital and acute care settings, messaging is focused on 3 key audiences: parents/caregiver, EMS providers, and hospital personnel.
 To further support this, refer to related current AAP policy recommendations published in Pediatrics such as:

 What can you do?

-Take federal advocacy action and urge your members of Congress to support the EMSC Program by visiting the AAP Department of Federal Affairs web site and clicking on "Fully Fund the Emergency Medical Services for Children Program" in the Advocacy Action Center.
+Become familiar with the AAP federal advocacy efforts by visiting the AAP Department of Federal Affairs website.
 Please note an AAP identification number and password are required.

 Join Emergency Medical Services for Children Day

 Get ready for hurricane season – see the AAP Hurricane Preparedness webpage.

-Check your state AAP Chapter and Department of Health web site to make sure that children's preparedness issues are addressed.
-Ask that a link be added from these sites to the AAP Children and Disasters web site home page at www.aap.org/disasters.
+Check your state AAP Chapter and Department of Health website to make sure that children's preparedness issues are addressed.

 Sign-up to volunteer in advance.
 Join the Medical Reserve Corps or the Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP) in your state.